-- Successfully represented a gasoline wholesaler against charges of tax evasion and money-laundering.
+- Successfully defended a gasoline wholesaler against charges of tax evasion and money-laundering.

-- Successfully represented an East Texas real estate appraiser against charges of conspiring to prepare a fraudulent estate tax return.
+- Successfully defended an East Texas real estate appraiser against charges of conspiring to prepare a fraudulent estate tax return.

-- Successfully represented the owner of an environmental waste firm against charges of tax evasion.
+- Successfully defended the owner of an environmental waste firm against charges of tax evasion.

-- Successfully represented the owner of an Oklahoma City construction firm against charges of tax evasion.
+- Successfully defended the owner of an Oklahoma City construction firm against charges of tax evasion.